Neogaya

 Neogaya is a monotypic genus of flowering plants belonging to the family Apiaceae.
-It just contains one species, Neogaya simplex (L.) Meisn.

-It can be found in Europe, in the Alps, the western and southern Carpathians, also former Yugoslavia, Belarus and the European parts of Russia.
-It is also found in Asia, within Kazakhstan, China, and western Siberia.
+It contains just one species, Neogaya simplex, and can be found in Europe, the Alps, the western and southern Carpathians, former Yugoslavia, Belarus.
+European Russia, Kazakhstan, China, and western Siberia.

 Description

 It is a perennial, It grows between 5–30 cm tall.
 It has glabrous (smooth), straight, erect stems, that are grooved or ribbed.
 It has basal leaves, which have a long petiole (leaf stalk).
 They are linear-lanceolate, or ovate shaped.
 They are dark green with a purplish margin, and measure 3–6 cm long and 2–5 cm wide.

 In Europe, it blooms from June to August.
 They are 2–5 cm in diameter, in compound umbels, or 8-20 rounds of 3 lobed petals.
 They are in shades of white or pinkish.
 After flowering it produces a seed capsule or 'fruit', which like other members of the Apiaceae family, is polachenarium, a dry schizocarpic fruit consisting of monocarps separating from a longitudinal central axis (columella or carpophore), often remaining attached to the axis at maturity.
 It is about 3–5 mm long, and 3.2-3.6 mm wide, with dark brownish lilca stripes.
 It is broadly ellipsoidal, or prolonged ellipsoid, with a dorsal side that is convex with five winged ridges.